 “As days gradually lengthen and the last vestiges of Winter recede, ice and snow begin to melt and the first buds of Spring appear.
 In many parts of the world the Swan is a symbol of light and considered the harbinger of Spring, and to me one of the most wonderful sights at this time of year are swans floating serenely on village ponds, in parks and on rivers.
 With their long serpentine necks and pure white plumage, throughout the ages their grace and beauty have inspired the imaginations of poets, artists and musicians alike.”

-Hi, Priestess Cairelle here!
+Hi, Cairelle here!
 I love the image that evokes in the mind, don’t you?
-While doing some research on Swan symbolism, I came across this fabulous article that includes the above, written and compiled by George Knowles of controverscial.com, and felt I needed to share because it’s truly wonderful.
+While doing some research on Swan symbolism, I came across this fabulous article that includes the above, written and compiled by George Knowles of controverscial.com.
+My thoughts are in italics at the end.
+Enjoy!

 In some cultures the swan is a feminine symbol associated with the Moon, and in others a masculine symbol associated with the Sun.
 In Greek mythology, swans are associated with Apollo, the God of the Sun, and with Zeus who took on the shape of a swan to get close to Leda with whom he had fallen in love.
 Greek Goddesses associated with swans include Artemis and Aphrodite, the Goddess of Love who travelled in a swan-drawn chariot.

 In Celtic mythology the pagan Goddess Brighid celebrated at Imbolc (02nd February) is also associated with swans.
-Brighid is a triple aspect Goddess (revered as Maiden, Mother and Crone), who as a Maiden ruled over Poetry, Writing, Inspiration and Music; as a Mother over Healing, Midwifery and Herbalism; and as a Crone over Fire and the working arts of the Smithy.
-So what better this Inbolc, than to consider the attributes and teachings of the Swan?
+Brighid is a triple aspect Goddess [*sometimes] revered as Maiden, Mother and Crone), who as a Maiden ruled over Poetry, Writing, Inspiration and Music; as a Mother over Healing, Midwifery and Herbalism; and as a Crone over Fire and the working arts of the Smithy.
+So what better this Imbolc, than to consider the attributes and teachings of the Swan?

 The swan is one of the largest flying birds in the world and belongs to the duck and geese family Anatidae.
 There are 7 main species of swans with several subspecies, but not all swans are white.
 In the Northern Hemisphere most swans are white, but each species has minor distinguishing features and differ in size and behaviour depending on the area they live in.
 In the Southern Hemisphere there are both black and white swans.
 The main species of swans include: the Mute Swan (Cygnus olor), the Bewick’s Swan (Cygnus bewickii), the Whooper Swan (Cygnus cygnus), the Tundra (“Whistling”) swan (Cygnus columbianus), the Australian Black Swan (Cygnus atratus), the Trumpeter Swan (Cygnus buccinator) of North American, the Black-necked Swan (Cygnus melancoryphus) of South America, and the Coscoroba Swan (Coscoroba coscoroba) also from South America.